curiousbrutus/brainjam/README.md

-# BrainJam: Brain-Mediated Music and Creativity Research
+# BrainJam: Brain-Mediated Music and Creativity Research -PROTOTYPE-

 A research repository for PhD work exploring the intersection of neuroscience, creativity, and generative music systems.